 The Health Effects of pH

-It is named a secondary drinking water contaminant whose effect is viewed as aesthetic.
-Be that as it may, the EPA suggests that open water systems maintain pH levels in the range of 6.5 and 8.5, a great guide for individual well water owners.
-Water with a low pH can be acidic, normally delicate, and corrosive.
-Acidic water can filter metals from funnels and fixtures, for example, copper, lead, and zinc.
+It is named a secondary drinking water contaminant with aesthetic effects.
+Be that as it may, the EPA suggests that open water systems maintain pH levels of 6.5 to 8.5, a great guide for individual well water owners.

-It can likewise harm metal pipes and cause aesthetic issues, for example, a metallic or harsh taste, clothing recoloring, or blue-green stains in sinks and drains.
 Water with a low pH may contain metals like what is already mentioned copper, lead, and zinc.
 Drinking water with a pH level over 8.5 shows that an abnormal state of alkalinity minerals is available.
-High alkalinity does not represent a health hazard but rather can cause aesthetic issues, for example, a soluble alkali taste to the water that influences coffee to taste bitter; scale develop in pipes; and brought down the productivity of electric water warmers.
+High alkalinity does not represent a health hazard but can cause aesthetic issues.

 How to Test the pH Value